-C. History: The subject apartments were constructed in 1953 in accordance with the 1949 requirements still in place.
-The development standards at that time permitted the allowable density based on 1,800 square feet of gross lot area per dwelling unit, which would permit six units.
-The complex became nonconforming on January 1, 1964 when the Zoning Ordinance was amended to require a minimum of 2,000 square feet net lot area per dwelling unit, which would permit five units.
+- C. History: The subject apartments were constructed in 1951.
+All of the units were one-bedroom.
+The development standards at that time permitted the allowable density based on 1,800 square feet of gross lot area per dwelling unit, which permitted six units on the 10,803-square-foot lot.
+The complex became nonconforming on January 1, 1964 when the Prince George's County Zoning Ordinance was amended to require a minimum of 2,000 square feet of net lot area per dwelling unit, which would permit five units.
 The current Multifamily Medium Density Residential (R-18) Zone requirements only permit three units.
-The complex is also nonconforming to bedroom percentages since October 1, 1968 when new requirements were adopted.
-The subject property, 6819 Red Top Road, recently changed ownership, which requires a renewal of the use and occupancy (U&O) permit.
-The applicant applied for a U&O Permit (30458-2013-01) and was denied because no U&O permits for the property could be found; therefore, a public hearing before the Prince George's County Planning Board is required.

-- D. Master Plan Recommendation: The 1989 Approved Master Plan for Langley Park-College Park-Greenbelt and Vicinity and 1990 Adopted Sectional Map Amendment for Planning Areas 65, 66, and 67 (Langley Park-College Park-Greenbelt Master Plan and SMA) recommends multifamily development at an urban density.
+The applicant applied for a Use and Occupancy Permit (15552-2014-U) and was denied because no prior use and occupancy (U&O) permits for the property could be found; therefore, a public hearing before the Planning Board is required. - D. Master Plan Recommendation: The 1989 Approved Master Plan for Langley Park-College Park-Greenbelt and Vicinity and Adopted Sectional Map Amendment for Planning Areas 65, 66, and 67 (Langley Park-College Park-Greenbelt and Vicinity Master Plan and SMA) recommends multifamily development at an urban density.
 The SMA retained the property in the R-18 Zone.
-The vision for this area in the Plan Prince George's 2035 Approved General Plan is for a network of sustainable, transit-supporting, mixed-use, pedestrian-oriented, medium- to high-density neighborhoods. - E. Surrounding Uses: The site is surrounded by the following uses:
+The vision for this area in the Plan Prince George's 2035 Approved General Plan is for a network of sustainable, transit-supporting, mixed-use, pedestrian-oriented, medium- to high-density neighborhoods.

+E. Surrounding Uses:

-North, South, East, and West-Developed property with similar garden-style multifamily apartment buildings zoned R-18 Zone.
+North, South, East and West-

+Developed property with similar garden-style multifamily apartment buildings zoned R-18 and single-family residences zoned One-Family Detached Residential (R-55).

-- F. Request: The applicant requests certification of an existing six-unit apartment building that was constructed in 1953.
+- F. Request: The applicant requests certification of an existing six-unit apartment building that was constructed in 1951.
 Because some development regulations in the R-18 Zone were changed or adopted after the apartment use was lawfully established, the complex became nonconforming.
-The nonconforming status commenced January 1, 1964 when the Zoning Ordinance was amended to increase the original minimum net lot area per dwelling unit from 1,800 square feet of gross lot area per dwelling unit to 2,000 square feet of lot area per unit.
-The apartments became nonconforming to bedroom percentages on October 1, 1968 when new requirements were adopted. - G. Certification Requirements: Certification of a nonconforming use requires that certain findings be made.
+The nonconforming status commenced January 1, 1964 when the Zoning Ordinance was amended to increase the original minimum net lot area per dwelling unit from 1,800 square feet of gross lot area per dwelling unit to 2,000 square feet of lot area per unit. - G. Certification Requirements: Certification of a nonconforming use requires that certain findings be made.
 First, the use must either predate the pertinent zoning regulation or have been established in accordance with all regulations in effect at the time it began.
 Second, there must be no break in operation for more than 180 days since the use became nonconforming.